mongolianprincess/CV/Readme.md

 ### leadership

-- Led in creating growth driven spaces for collaborative learning and support as examplified in promoting / leverageing support for female engineers group and junior study groups at Tes engineering
+- Led in creating growth driven spaces for collaborative learning and support as examplified in promoting / leverageing support for female engineers group and coaching junior study groups at Tes engineering
-- Being the glue in cross-functionatl team collaboration
+- Being the glue in cross-functionatl team collaboration, always trying new ways to improve cross-timezone asynchronous remote-first practices to connect ditributed teams

 #### Project Management